-6. Press the PAUSE key twice.
+6. Press CODE 1 twice.

-NOTE: Depending on your pager service, you may need to insert a longer or shorter delay (additional/ fewer pauses).
+NOTE: Depending on your pager service, you may need to insert a longer or shorter delay (additional pauses).
 Two pauses is the recommended starting point.
 Use the Dial-out Test Mode to help determine the proper number of pauses for your pager service.
-When it is programmed properly, you will hear the 1400 dial your pager service, then wait (based on the number of pauses) until the call has been answered, and then send another series of Touch-Tones and hang up.
+When it is programmed properly, you will hear the 1800 dial your pager service, then wait (based on the number of pauses) until the call has been answered, and then send another series of Touch-Tones and hang up.